agoramachina/Etternal-Love/README.md

-## Etternal Love: an Etterna theme inspired by SM5's "Simply Love" and based on Mina's 'Til Death Theme
+## Etternal Love: an Etterna theme inspired by SM5's "Simply Love" and based on 'Til Death

 ### Transferring Player Preferences